 In 2009, Kiesha Lalama was named one of Dance Magazine's "25 to Watch” and has been awarded a Leo’s Award for choreography at the Jazz Dance World Congress.
 The Youth American Grand Prix has twice named Lalama to the coveted "Top 12" and honored her with the Outstanding Choreography Award.

-As an educator, Kiesha serves as an Associate Professor in the Point Park University Dance Department and as the Education Director for the Pittsburgh CLO.
+As an educator, Kiesha serves as an Associate Professor in the Point Park University Dance Department and as the Community and Outreach Director for the Pittsburgh CLO.
 She has taught master classes and workshops for Cirque Du Soleil, Giordano Jazz Dance Chicago, Houston Metropolitan Dance Company, Eisenhower Dance Ensemble, Oakland University, Carnegie Mellon University, Wright State University, Chautauqua Regional Youth Ballet, Booker T. Washington H.S. for the Performing and Visual Arts, and Dance Educators of America.

 Kiesha Lalama graduated with an MFA in Interdisciplinary Arts from Goddard College and has her BA in Dance from Point Park University.

 Lisa Klein holds a doctorate in Education and Instructional Leadership from Duquesne University.
 In 2009, she founded Frog Prince Creative with Jason Coll and has co-produced numerous events with him since the company's inception.
 She is the co-creator of Write On!--a children's television pilot that turns students' creative writing into teleplays, and is also the Executive Producer of Munhall, starring George Wendt, Tom Atkins, and Bernadette Birkett.
 In addition to being a certified instructor of meditation and mindfulness practices, Lisa is a writer, poet, and training and communication consultant.